Outside Bobst Library, WiFi is precious. Inside, students attend a Sandy soiree. Photo by Sandra Borri.

 When a news reporter asks Carmella what brought her here, she quips, “Well, I was sitting in the park just feeding the squirrels…” to loud guffaws from the rest of us.
 “Well, obviously, we come for the power,” Carmella explains.
 “And the WiFi.
 This is a hot spot.
 Yeah.
 And I’m hot!”
 She tells us about her houseguests, who will be arriving soon to run in the New York City Marathon.
 Talk circulates about cell phone service (there is sporadic service from Verizon and none from AT&T), the more than 100 houses that burned down in the Rockaways, a grocery store on Bleecker that charges reasonable prices for candles and bread, and Grand Bo-Ky, a Chinatown restaurant that serves hot noodle soups, beef stew, and duck on Grand Street.
 (The owner hauled in a generator from New Jersey.)

 Bike riders, like Diana, a preschool teacher, bring us precious news from north of 25th Street.
 “There are lights there!” she tells us.
 And we all know what that means: working ATMs.
-She tells me about her hand-powered washing machine, WonderWash, and a non-electric dryer that works like a salad spinner.
+She tells me about her hand-powered washing machine, WonderWash, and a manual dryer that works like a salad spinner.
 I listen appreciatively.
 I will try to get those as soon as my internet service is restored.
-Now that the bridges are open, we notice more places to get food and supplies–restaurants and small grocery stores and delis–and we add them to our collective consciousness, till we have a working map of useful places to go.
+Now that the bridges are open, we notice more places to get food and supplies, restaurants, small grocery stores, and delis, and we add them to our collective consciousness, till we have a working map of useful places to go.

 NYU students, professors, and other ID-bearing personnel can charge up their devices inside the library, but it’s not unusual to find people plugged into outlets in the restrooms and watching a press conference from Bloomberg.
 I know, because as a non-NYU person, I am allowed to show my identification to security and use the bathroom downstairs.